ashleyberry/fed-assignment/README.md

 :white_check_mark: did you know you can [unit test Styled Components?!](https://github.com/styled-components/jest-styled-components)

-I chose to implement Styled Components for all of these reasons plus the simple fact that I can get more done in a shorter amount.
+I chose to implement Styled Components for all of these reasons plus the simple fact that I can get more done in a shorter amount of time.

 ### Built With